Close up of the "Rebels Forever" logo on UNLV undergraduate gown.

 Recent Philanthropy and Alumni Engagement Accomplishments

-Darren Noble (Philanthropy and Alumni Engagement) attended the Alumni Career Services Network’s (ACSN) Annual Conference, hosted by the College of the Holy Cross in Worcester, MA.
-The event brought together practitioners from 150 institutions and organizations dedicated to alumni career services support.
-This year's theme was "Grow * Adapt *…
+Darren Noble (Philanthropy and Alumni Engagement) recently attended the 20th Annual Alumni Career Services Network (ACSN) Conference in Pittsburgh, Pennsylvania.
+The event brought together professionals from 150 institutions and organizations committed to alumni career services support.
+Centered on the theme "Elevate.
+Empower.
+Engage.," the…